What You Can Do to Protect Religious Liberty:

 - Take Action!
 Text the word FREEDOM (or LIBERTAD) to 377377 for updates.

 - Educate yourself and others about U.S. threats to religious liberty involving marriage, adoption, health care and daily life.
-See USCCB fact sheets here.
+See USCCB fact sheets and learn about the annual Fortnight for Freedom and find here.

 - Join the Virginia Catholic Conference Email Advocacy Network and take action (by communicating with your elected representatives)